You Work For Money and Prestige, What About the Things You Love to Do?

 Sure, you can spend all your waking hours to get that promotion or be recognized or earn more (whatever your goal is).
 That’s up to you.

-But if you want to be successful in your own terms — yes, why not? — don’t spend all your time building someone’s empire.
+But if you want to be successful on your own terms, don’t spend all your time building someone else’s empire.
 Don’t spend all your time making someone rich.

 And not just time, also your energy.
 Because again, it’s just a job.
 You do it for money.
 They love you because you can help grow their business.
 And when you’re contributing no more, you have no purpose.
 You’re out.